NJIT-WIS/mywebclass-simulation/readme.md

 2. type npm install in the project folder
 3. type npm start to start live preview and open your browser / it will automaticly change when you edit any file in the SRC directory

+1. docker compose up <- starts in the foregrond and you will see logs cntrl c to kill